ansible/ansible/test/sanity/pep8/README.md

 Files which have been removed from the repository must be removed from the legacy file list and the skip list.

-## Running locally
+## Running Locally

-You can do a quick pep8 spotcheck by approximating `command_sanity_pep8` in `test/runner/lib/executor.py` like this:
+The pep8 check can be run locally with:

-    ./test/runner/ansible-test sanity -v --test pep8 <files to sanity-check>
+    ./test/runner/ansible-test sanity --test pep8 <files to sanity-check>